After creating our Parent-Child dimension (Part 1), we will see in this second part, the different properties of this dimension.

 - ParentIsSelf : Only members with a parent key equal to the member key are at the highest level of the hierarchy.

-- ParentIsMissing : Only members with no parent keys are at the highest level of the hierarchy.
+- ParentIsMissing : Only members who do not have a parent key are at the highest level of the hierarchy.

 - ParentIsBlankSelfOrMissing : Group all three choices.

-By default, the different levels of a Parent-child hierarchy are named "LevelXNUMX, LevelXNUMX ...".
+By default, the different levels of a hierarchy Parent-Child are named "Level1, Level2 ...".

 The purpose of the property NamingTemplateis to give the possibility to create your own naming model.

 However, you can rename each level of the hierarchy to call what you want.

 I hope these explanations will be useful for your projects.